 Your progress and attendance will be monitored throughout the course.
 After the first progress check, you and your teacher will determine if you can cope with the level and amount of work required, and if you have demonstrated good attendance and punctuality.

 There is one exam, which includes two papers: a calculator paper and a non-calculator paper.
-The exam will be in January, May or July 2022 and will be carried out at one of our centres.
+The exam will be in July and will be carried out at one of our centres.
 Papers will be marked externally by Edexcel examiners.

 Maths Functional Skills Level 2 will prepare you for GCSE Maths.
 Many colleges, universities and employers also accept Level 2.